ctkjose/robobo3dr1plus/readme.md

 [Novice Expert Assemble Youtube Video](https://www.youtube.com/watch?v=0FB3MmgvWrw)<br>
 [Novice Expert Installation Youtube Video](https://www.youtube.com/watch?v=sZM6MIuPorQ)<br>

+# Power Supply #

+The R1+ uses a common 3D Printer Switching Power Supply 12V 30A (360W, 15A, 120V-AC), ease to find only if you serach for S-360-12.

 # Firmware #

 This is the last frimware published by Robo3D for the R1 Plus.
 It was fixed to compile in newer versions of the Arduino IDE.<br>